SimonMaracine/checkers-engine/engine/protocol.md

 Tells the engine to prepare for a new game.
 It is not necessary to send this command right before the first game (right after **INIT**), as if **INIT** automatically calls **NEWGAME**.
-Optionally tells it to start from a specific position or/and play the setup moves.
+Optionally tells it to start from a specific position and play the setup moves.

+It is GUI's responsability to send valid positions.
+The engine is not obligated to do error checking.

 ### MOVE `move`

 Tells the engine to play the move on the internal board.

-It is GUI's responsability to send correct move commands.
+It is GUI's responsability to send valid moves.
 The engine is not obligated to do error checking.
-If it does check for invalid move commands, it is encouraged to immediately respond with the message **ALERT**.

 ### GO [dontplaymove]